Blog

 • The development team approves the invoice

-• Rabbet pushes invoice to accounting software
+• Rabbet pushes invoices to accounting software

 • Accounting team processes payment